-The Welsh Government announces a capital threshold each April and the current figure is shown on page 14 of this Fact Sheet.
+The Welsh Government announces a capital threshold each April and the current figure is shown on page 15 of this Fact Sheet.

-If your assets (including savings, current accounts, investments, and property, if applicable) are over this figure then you will be asked to pay the full cost of the placement until the level of your assets falls below this figure at which time a new financial assessment will be undertaken and a new charge will be calculated.
+If your assets (including savings, current accounts, investments, and property/land, if applicable) are over this figure then you will be asked to pay the full cost of the placement until the level of your assets falls below this figure at which time a new financial assessment will be undertaken, and a new charge will be calculated.
 The full cost will depend on your assessed care needs and type of placement.
-The charge may include an Additional Cost where your care home of choice has a higher charge than the Authority has agreed (see page 7 of this Fact Sheet).
+There may be an Additional Cost charge in addition to this amount, where your care home of choice has a higher charge than the Local Authority has agreed (see pages 7 & 8 of this Fact Sheet).
 You will be able to claim Attendance Allowance/Disability Living Allowance - Care Component/Personal Independence Payment - Daily Living (usually at the higher rate) to help pay for your care and support if your assets exceed the capital threshold.

-Some forms of capital may be excluded when determining how much capital you have and for further information on this, please contact the Financial Assessment Team (contact details as per page 12 of this Fact Sheet).
+Some forms of capital may be excluded when determining how much capital you have and for further information on this, please contact the Financial Assessment Team (contact details as per page 14 of this Fact Sheet).

 If your capital is under the threshold amount, then this will be ignored during the financial assessment and any charge will depend only on your income and expenses/allowances.
+If there is an Additional Cost at the care home chosen, then this charge will be in addition to your financially assessed charge and must be paid by a third party from their own funds.